bright/new-www/content/projects/just-eat-pos-–-system-for-restaurants.md

 * **[ePOS iOS and Android applications](/projects/system-for-restaurants-mobile)** used by restaurant staff to take orders and manage payments.
 * **White label application for restaurants** to take orders via their own, dedicated website.
-* **iOS and Android driver applications** which assisted drivers in delivering orders.
+* **iOS and Android [delivery drivers applications](/projects/delivery-drivers-app/)** which assisted couriers in delivering orders.
-* A **website that enabled to display restaurant’s menu** and offered integrations with online delivery providers like JET or Wolt.
+* A **website that enabled to display restaurant’s menu** and offered [integrations with online food delivery providers](/projects/pos-third-party-delivery/) like JET or Wolt.
 * **Backoffice solutions** including managing integrations and API connections.

 <TitleWithIcon sectionTitle="main features developed by Bright Inventions:" titleIcon="/images/icons_features_svg.svg" titleIconAlt="features" />